-On August 16, the STRONG High Seas project, together with the Abidjan Convention Secretariat and the Secretariat of the Permanent Commission for the South Pacific, held a webinar on “Marine Biodiversity Beyond National Jurisdiction in the Southeast Pacific and Southeast Atlantic”.
+On August 16, the STRONG High Seas project, together with the Abidjan Convention Secretariat and the Secretariat of the Permanent Commission for the South Pacific, held an online seminar on “Marine Biodiversity Beyond National Jurisdiction in the Southeast Pacific and Southeast Atlantic”.

-Around 70 global participants from attended the webinar, which included presentations from:
+Around 70 global participants from attended the online seminar, which included presentations from:

 - Prof. Patrick N. Halpin, Director of the Geospatial Ecology Program & Associate Professor of Marine Geospatial Ecology, along with Dr. Daniel Dunn, Assistant Research Professor and Guillermo Ortuño Crespo, PhD Candidate at the Marine Geospatial Ecology Lab, Duke University, USA